 Although each court has its own forms, the steps for a temporary order are the same.
 You may need to talk to a divorce lawyer when writing your request so nothing gets overlooked.

 - Petition: The first document is the request.
 It is also called an application or a motion.
 It tells the judge what you are asking for, briefly states why you should have it, and orders your spouse to court to oppose your request.

 - Declaration: Sometimes called an affidavit or supporting document.
 This fully explains why you need what you are asking for.
 For instance, if you are requesting child custody, you would explain that your spouse works full time, is away from home at night, likes to spend weekends with friends from work at the bar, and leaves all decision-making about the children to you.
 You might include a need for temporary child support during the separation since you will be caring for the children.

 - Proposed temporary order: It helps your case if you offer the judge a reasonable order that gives you what you ask for and answers any objections your spouse may make.
 For example, in a custody case, make provisions for parenting time in your order so your spouse cannot argue that you're "taking the children away."

 - Proof of service: After filing, you must deliver or "serve" these documents to your spouse.
 You can hire a process server, get the sheriff's department to serve the documents, or get anyone over 18 who is not involved in the case to deliver them.
 They must complete the proof of service document correctly and return it to the court.
 You then can file the proof of service.

 Talk to an Attorney About Temporary Orders in Family Court Actions

-Divorce, spousal support, child custody, and other family law issues typically arise at once, although finalization of these processes can take months or years.
-If you and your estranged spouse are unable to agree on terms while waiting finalization, you may need to use temporary orders.
-Have an experienced family law attorney review your case and give you some peace of mind.
+Divorce, spousal support, child custody, and other family law issues typically arise simultaneously, although finalizing these processes can take months or years.
+If you and your estranged spouse cannot agree on terms while waiting for finalization, you may need to use temporary orders.
+Have an experienced family law attorney review your case and give you peace of mind.